Contraception

 4.7/5

-Your age, lifestyle, constitution, medical and family history can reflect your doctor’s suggestion.
-The doctor can also help you understand how different methods may alleviate existing menstrual issues or patterns.
+Additionally, we can help you understand how different methods may address existing menstrual issues or patterns.

 Statistics